kirstendetweiler-fmk/kirstendetweiler-fmk/README.md

 # About me

 Hi, I am Kirsten Detweiler.
 I am a web designer at FMK Agency.
-I am based out of Louisiana but am from Pennsylvania.
+I am based out of Louisiana but grew up in Pennsylvania.

 Some things about me are:

 - 🌱 I’m currently learning how to use Github.
-- 📚 I’m currently reading *People We Meet on Vacation*
+- 📚 I’m currently reading *On a Quiet Street*
 - 💬 Ask me about my dog. 🐶
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I have movd 6 times in the last 12 years and lived in 3 different states.